fred9302/math-snippets/README.md

 These snippets are accessible without the leading backslash character `\`.

-In addition to the standard LaTeX names, the following aliases and shortcuts are provided :
+In addition to the standard LaTeX names, the following aliases and shortcuts are provided:

 |      Alias      |      Resolves to       |                           Description                           |
 | --------------- | ---------------------- | --------------------------------------------------------------- |